Vazire/Inventory-Management-System/README.md

 An inventory management system enables a company to maintain a centralized record of every asset and item in the control of the organization, providing a single source of truth for the location of every item, vendor and supplier information, specifications, and the total number of a particular item currently in stock.

-This system is used by **TechMahindra Employees** for issuing devices for **Testing Purposes**.They can check what all devices are available at the employee's location, devices issued by a employee etc. The site consists of two panels :-
+This system is used by **TechMahindra Employees** for issuing devices for **Testing Purposes**.They can check what all devices are available at the employee's location, devices issued by a employee etc.The deployment was done by the company.The site consists of two panels :-

 1.  **Employee Panel**